Guest Editors:

 Aitaro Kato: The University of Tokyo, Japan

-Earth, Planets and Space is calling for submissions to our Collection on Earthquake Swarm in the Northeastern Part of the Noto Peninsula.
+Earth, Planets and Space is calling for submissions to our collection on: The 2024 M7.6 Noto Peninsula earthquake and seismic swarm

 This Collection supports and amplifies research related to SDG 11 and 15.